Nov 21, 2024

 Minor Requirements: Philosophy.

-A minor in philosophy consists of 15 hours distributed as follows (students interested in the major should see Religion, Philosophy, and Social Change):
+A minor in philosophy consists of 15 hours distributed as follows (students interested in the major should see Religion, Philosophy, and Social Change, BA ):

 Return to {$returnto_text} Return to: Majors, Minors, and Programs